sahib-singh13/startup-project/README.md

 -   `npm start`: Runs the app in development mode.
 -   `npm run build`: Builds the app for production to the `build` folder.
 -   `npm test`: Launches the test runner in interactive watch mode.
--   `npm run eject`: Removes the single dependency (`react-scripts`) and copies all configuration files into your project. **Note: this is a one-way operation.**

-## Functionality & User Flow

-1.  **Public Access**: Users initially land on the **Landing Page**.
-From here, they can navigate to the **Login** or **Sign-up** pages.
-2.  **Simulated Login**: On the Login or Sign-up page, clicking any of the primary action buttons (e.g., "Login", "Sign up", "Continue with Google") simulates a successful authentication.
-It sets a flag (`isAuthenticated`) in the browser's `localStorage` and redirects the user to the `/dashboard`.
-No actual user data is created or validated.
-3.  **Protected Area**: Once "authenticated," the user can access all the protected pages (`/dashboard`, `/employees`, `/tasks`, `/settings`).
-These pages are rendered within a main `Layout` component that includes the shared sidebar and header.
-4.  **Protected Routing**: If a non-authenticated user tries to access a protected URL directly, the router will automatically redirect them to the `/login` page.
-5.  **Logout**: The user can click the "Logout" button in the sidebar.
-This clears the authentication flag from `localStorage` and redirects them back to the `/login` page.